-DCISionRT (Prelude Corporation, Laguna Hills, CA) is a risk assessment test for patients with ductal carcinoma in situ (DCIS) which is designed to quantify an individual's 10-year risk of DCIS recurrence and determine whether radiation therapy would be of benefit.
+DCISionRT (Prelude Corporation, Laguna Hills, CA) is a risk assessment test for individuals with ductal carcinoma in situ (DCIS) which is designed to quantify an individual's ten-year risk of DCIS recurrence and determine whether radiation therapy would be of benefit.
 DCISionRT assesses 7 genes along with other clinical risk factors to provide a DCISionRT score ranging from 0 to 10.
 Scores 0-3 are considered low risk and scores 3-10 are considered elevated risk.

-In a 2023 systematic review and meta-analysis, Ouattara et al. evaluated women with DCIS who had been treated with breast-conserving surgery (BCS) to determine the impact of adjuvant radiotherapy (RT) on local recurrence (LR) according to risk stratification per molecular signature testing.
-Five studies including 3,478 women with DCIS who had been treated with BCS were included in this evaluation.
+In a 2023 a systematic review and meta-analysis, Ouattara et al. evaluated women with DCIS who had been treated with breast-conserving surgery (BCS) to determine the impact of adjuvant radiotherapy (RT) on local recurrence (LR) according to risk stratification per molecular signature testing.
+Five studies including 3478 women with DCIS who had been treated with BCS were included in this evaluation.
 A molecular assay was performed for each of the women included.
 The effect of BCS and RT versus with BCS alone on LR was analyzed.
 The analysis included both ipsilateral invasive breast events (InvBE) and total breast events (TotBE).
 Two molecular signature tests were used: the Oncotype Dx DCIS (prognostic of LR) and DCISionRT (prognostic of LR and predictive of RT benefit).
-In the high risk group, for DCISionRT, pooled hazard ratio of BCS + RT versus BCS was 0.39 (95% CI 0.20-0.77) for InvBE and 0.34 (95% CI 0.22-0.52) for TotBE.
-In the low-risk group, pooled hazard ratio of BCS + RT versus BCS was significant for TotBE at 0.62 (95% CI 0.39-0.99) but was not significant InvBE [HR = 0.58 (95% CI 0.25-1.32)].
-The researchers maintain that molecular signature tests can discriminate high- and low-risk individuals; individuals at high-risk showed a significant benefit of RT for reduction of invasive and in situ LR and individuals at low-risk did not show benefit for prevention of recurrence of invasive BC.
-While molecular signatures may be a promising tool for balancing over- and under-treatment of DCIS, further understanding of the basis of invasive cancer is needed.
+In the high-risk group, for DCISionRT, pooled HR of BCS+ RT versus BCS was 0.39 (95%CI 0.20-0.77) for InvBE and 0.34 (95%CI 0.22-0.52) for TotBE.
+In the low-risk group, pooled HR of BCS+ RT versus BCS was significant for TotBE at 0.62 (95%CI 0.39-0.99) but was not significant InvBE [HR = 0.58 (95%CI 0.25-1.32)].
+The researchers maintain that molecular signature tests can discriminate high- and low- risk individuals; individuals at high-risk showed a significant benefit of RT for reduction of invasive and in situ LR and individuals at low-risk did not show benefit for prevention of recurrence of invasive BC.
+While molecular signatures may be a promising tool for balancing over- and undertreatment of DCIS, further understanding of the basis of invasive cancer is needed.
 The study was limited by the lack of data on breast-cancer specific mortality and individual data on recurrence-free survival.
-Further high quality evaluation, including studies focused on impact on mortality are required.
+Further high-quality evaluation, including studies focused on impact on mortality are required.

 Hayes (2022) published a Molecular Test Assessment evaluating the use of the DCISionRT test to assist individuals with DCIS and their providers with decision-making regarding the use of BCS alone or BCS plus RT.
 Hayes found a lack of published evidence to support the use of the DCISionRT test.
-The 2023 update of this assessment identified only one newly published study that may be considered for addition to the report and an unlikely change in the current Hayes rating of D2.
-[Hayes, DCISionRT (Prelude Corp.), 2022, updated 2023].
+The 2024 update of this assessment identified three newly published studies that may meet the inclusion criteria set out in the original report and an unlikely change in the current Hayes rating of D2 [Hayes, DCISionRT (Prelude Corp.), 2022, updated 2024].